CYPHES-ATP/Stealth/README.md

 ## Attribution

-Stealth is based on the MIT-licensed opencode desktop GUI by Anomaly Innovations, Inc. The CYPHES rebrand is maintained at [CYPHES-ATP/Stealth](https://github.com/CYPHES-ATP/Stealth).
+Stealth is based on the MIT-licensed opencode desktop GUI by Anomaly Innovations, Inc. CYPHES is maintained at [CYPHES-ATP/Stealth](https://github.com/CYPHES-ATP/Stealth).